 - ICOM, ICOMOS and ICCROM members

-- EU journalists with paid union fees for the current year, presenting a suitable document
+- Journalists of the European Union in good standing with the payment of the association fees for the current year, by showing a suitable document

-- The ticket must be validated at Uffizi Gallery.
-For this reason, you must start your visit from Uffizi Gallery, on the day and time chosen when purchasing the ticket
+- The ticket must be validated at the Uffizi Gallery.
+For this reason, your visit starts from the Uffizi on the day and time chosen upon purchase

-- The ticket is valid for 3 consecutive days, starting from the date you visit Uffizi Gallery
+- The ticket is valid for 3 consecutive days starting from the date you visit the Uffizi Gallery

-- Starting from the ticket validation date, you will have 3 days to visit Pitti Palace and the Boboli Gardens, which you can access any time you want
+- The ticket allows you to visit the Uffizi Gallery, Pitti Palace and Boboli Gardens, which you can access once any time you want

-- These tickets may not be purchased by school groups.
-Those who do not follow this rule will not be accepted at the entrance and will not be eligible for a refund
+- Tickets cannot be purchased by school groups.
+Those who don't follow this rule will not be accepted at the entrance and will not get a refund

 - On March 8, for International Women's Day, admission to museums, archaeological sites and state monuments is free for all women